 We will next explain how the $*$-homomorphism $\theta$ is defined when $\mathcal{C}\! =\! \mathbf{Rep}_k(\mathrm{SU}(2))$ and $\pi \!=\! \pi_1$.
-We recall first the notion of an \emph{$(m,n)$-Temperley-Lieb diagram} (for $m,n\in\mathbb{N}_0$ of equal parity), which first appeared in the work of Kauffman \cite{Kau}.
+We recall first the notion of an \emph{$(m,n)$-Temperley--Lieb diagram} (for $m,n\in\mathbb{N}_0$ of equal parity), which first appeared in the work of Kauffman \cite{Kau}.
 Such a diagram consists of $(n+m)/2$ non-crossing smooth strands inside a rectangle with $m$ marked points on the upper edge and $n$ marked points on the lower edge, each marked point being connected to a unique strand.
-For example, the following is a $(4,6)$-Temperley-Lieb diagram.
+For example, the following is a $(4,6)$-Temperley--Lieb diagram.

 We next use Temperley-Lieb diagrams to define some (complex) algebras.
-As a vector space, the \emph{$n$'th Temperley-Lieb algebra with parameter $\delta\in\mathbb{C}$} (for $n\in\mathbb{N}_0$) is the formal (complex) linear span of all $(n,n)$-Temperley-Lieb diagrams, i.e.,
+As a vector space, the \emph{$n$'th Temperley--Lieb algebra with parameter $\delta\in\mathbb{C}$} (for $n\in\mathbb{N}_0$) is the formal (complex) linear span of all $(n,n)$-Temperley--Lieb diagrams, i.e.,

 We define the product of two diagrams by stacking them, aligning marked points, smoothing strands, and removing all closed loops at the cost of multiplying by $\delta^N$, where $N$ is the total number of closed loops.
-The following picture illustrates the product of two $(4,4)$-Temperley-Lieb diagrams in the algebra $\mathrm{TL}_{4}(\delta)$.
+The following picture illustrates the product of two $(4,4)$-Temperley--Lieb diagrams in the algebra $\mathrm{TL}_{4}(\delta)$.